Court to hear tribe’s appeal in predatory loan lawsuit

 RICHMOND, Va. — A federal appeals court is set to hear arguments in a lawsuit accusing a small Native American tribe in Michigan of running a predatory loan scheme.

-The Richmond-based 4th U.S. Circuit Court of Appeals is being asked to decide whether the loan operation is an extension of the Lac Vieux Desert Band of Lake Superior Chippewa Indians entitled to sovereign immunity or whether the tribe is essentially a front for outsiders controlling and profiting from the business.
+The Richmond-based 4th U.S. Circuit Court of Appeals is being asked to decide whether the loan operation is an extension of the Lac Vieux Desert Band of Lake Superior Chippewa Indians, which has sovereign immunity from lawsuits, or whether the tribe is essentially a front for outsiders controlling and profiting from the business.

 Arguments are scheduled for Tuesday.